THE SECOND LETTER OF ST. JOHN

-The Second Letter of St. John is similar in style and content as the Gospel of John and First John, which attests to its authenticity.
+The Second Letter of St. John is similar in style and content to the Gospel of John and First Letter of John, which attests to its authenticity.
 Third John shows the inner workings of the Church during its difficult beginning.

 The term "elect lady" refers to a specific Church community.
 John, "the ancient," encourages the members of the church community to show their Christianity by adhering to the commandment of mutual love and the historical truth about Jesus, namely, that He is the Word made Flesh.